pratikasr/Course_content/3.Dev_lessons(Basic)/3.2_Get_familiar_with_rust/readme.md

 ### Lesson 8: Concurrency in Rust

--   Introduction to concurrency in Rust
+-   Introduction to Concurrency in Rust
 -   Using threads and channels
 -   Understanding race conditions and synchronization